Open the challenge URL in your browserSolution

 User-agent: * Disallow: /.htaccess # Part 3: t_0f_pl4cThe

-Part 4: .htaccessObservationI noticed robots.txt contained a Disallow entry for /.htaccess along with a breadcrumb comment, which suggested the server was Apache and that its per-directory config file was accessible directly over HTTP rather than being protected by the usual deny rule.robots.txt hints at an Apache server configuration file.
+Observationrobots.txt has a Disallow entry for /.htaccess alongside another breadcrumb comment.
+So the server is Apache, and its per-directory config file is reachable over HTTP rather than protected by the usual deny rule.robots.txt hints at an Apache server configuration file.
 Check /.htaccess.
 It contains the fourth part: 3s_2_lO0kbashcurl -s http://<server>/.htaccessWhat didn't work first

 Tried: Requesting /.htaccess and getting a 403 Forbidden, then giving up